danishayman/homestay-web-app/README.md

-# 🏡 Tuah Cemerlang Homestay Website
+# 🏡 Tuah Suci Homestay Website

 ## ✨ Overview

-This is a modern, responsive website for Tuah Cemerlang Homestay, a beautiful homestay in Kedah, Malaysia.
+This is a modern, responsive website for Tuah Suci Homestay, a beautiful homestay in Kedah, Malaysia.
 The website is designed to showcase the homestay's amenities, nearby attractions, and provide easy booking options for potential guests.

 **🔗 Live Website: [https://tuahcemerlang.vercel.app/](https://tuahcemerlang.vercel.app/)**